dantmnf/MHC2/README.md

 [MHC2Gen](MHC2Gen) is an experimental tool to generate MHC ICC profiles from existing ICC profile created with some random calibration solution.

-Currently, only profiles created with DisplayCAL is tested.
+Currently, only profiles created with DisplayCAL are tested.

 > 💡 The Windows calibration loader must be enabled to load `MHC2` transform.
 > > The last release of DisplayCAL calibration loader unconditionally disables a scheduled task of Windows calibration loader.
 You may need to re-enable `\Microsoft\Windows\WindowsColorSystem\Calibration Loader` for the profile to be loaded automatically after logout or reboot.